brennernepo/scripts/README.md

 # Primary scripts
-Repository that I put my studies and data science (and others) scripts.
+Repository that I put my first and simple studies and data science (and others) scripts.